Can you cancel my payment?

 Can I change where my payment is coming from?

-To see where your payment was funded from, you can check your Settings > Banks & Cards.
-The funding source listed as "In use - payments to friends" is the payment method that will be debited when your Venmo balance is not enough to cover the full amount of the transaction.
+The account listed under each heading is the payment method that will be debited when your Venmo balance is not enough to cover the full amount of that type of transaction.
 You can also head here to see your Transaction History, including the details for the payment.

 What’s the most money can I send using Venmo?